puppetlabs/bolt/8-writing-advanced-tasks/README.md

  parameter 'action' expects a match for Enum['restart', 'start', 'stop'], got 'spinach'
 ```

-If we correct our mistake we can see the task working correctly
+If we correct our mistake we can see the task working correctly.
 ```
 $ bolt task run exercise8::great_metadata --nodes $NODE --modulepath ./modules --params '{"name":"poppey","action":"start","recursive":true}'